AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-Home-Menu-UI.md

 ---

-## Installation method 1: LayeredFS
+## Installation Method 1: LayeredFS

-## Installing the custom Home Menu UI
+## Adding the Home Menu Applet Patch

 <p class="note">
 LayeredFS patching is unstable for applets which causes Home Menu to randomly crash if Home Menu is opened several times